 Encryption dependends upon key management to provide and deliver the local information needed to encrypt and decrypt frames.
 In order to ensure any breached data is rendered meaningless in the hands of an unauthorised user, it is essential to restrict access to the encryption keys themselves.

 Secure encryption depends on key security in all of its phases:

 - A safe key needs randomness.
 Real randomness can only be delivered by a hardware source, while software-created randomness is calculated randomness, not real randomness.
 Senetas uses true hardware random number generators.

 - Keys must be stored securely.
-Senetas encryptors feature a tamper-proof key storage in a temper-resistant enclosure.
-Any tampering inevitably leads to the zeroisation of the key storage.
+Senetas encryptors feature secure key storage in a tamper-resistant enclosure.
+Any unauthorised attempt to access the keys inevitably leads to the zeroisation of the key storage.

 - The encryption keys are in plain text while encrypting and decrypting and are dependent on a safe encryption environment.
-Senetas encryptors feature a tamper-proof enclosure.
 Any tampering inevitably leads to the zeroisation of all data in memory, including the keys in use.

 - Keys need to be secure while being transported between encryptors.
 The keys are always encrypted while they are in transit.